wnfs-wg/spec/spec/private-wnfs.md

 We refer to the keys in the private forest as 'labels' to disambiguate them from cryptographic keys.

-Ciphertext blocks MUST be stored as the leaves of the HAMT that encodes a [multimap](https://en.wikipedia.org/wiki/Multimap).
+Ciphertext blocks MUST be stored as the leaves of the HAMT that encodes a [multimap].
 The HAMT MUST have a node-degree of 16, and MUST used [`NameAccumulator`](/spec/nameaccumulator.md)s as the label.
 See [`rationale/hamt.md`](/rationale/hamt.md) for more information on parameter choice.

 ### 2.1.1 Data Types

-The multimap container is based on the [IPLD HAMT specification](https://ipld.io/specs/advanced-data-layouts/hamt/spec/).
+The multimap container is based on the [IPLD HAMT specification].

 It MUST be represented as a CBOR-encoded Merkle HAMT.
-The values MUST be a set of [`raw` codec](https://github.com/multiformats/multicodec/blob/master/table.csv#L40) CIDs.
+The values MUST be a set of [`raw` codec][Multicodec Table Raw] CIDs.

 All values in the Merkle HAMT MUST be sorted in binary ascending order by CID and MUST NOT contain duplicates.